ananthvk/cpp-lox/README.md

 - `sys__mem_get_net_bytes() int` - Returns the net bytes currently allocated (allocated - freed)
 - `sys__mem_display_gc_stats()` - Prints detailed garbage collection statistics to the console

+### No print statements

-7) `print` statement is renamed to `echo`.
+`print` statement is renamed to `echo`.
 This was done to maintain compatability with tests without major refactoring.
 Do not use this statement unless needed, and instead use the `print()` and `println()` functions.

 Note: The GC implementation in my project does *not* track all memory and it will use a bit of extra memory.
 This is because some parts of the application uses `std::vector` and `std::string` that are not managed by the garbage collector.
 In the book, all memory is allocated through `reallocate()` hence the GC has complete control over the memory.
 But in my implementation, all vectors & strings are wrapped in VM objects, so once they are freed, the associated vectors & strings get freed too.

+### Native functions for accessing properties

-8) Native functions for manipulating and accessing properties (fields)
+Native functions for manipulating and accessing properties (fields)

 - `has_property(instance, string) bool` - Returns true if the property exists on the instance (similar to `hasattr` of python)
 - `get_property(instance, string) value` - Returns the value of the property on the instance (similar to `getattr` of python)
 - `set_property(instance, string, value)` - Sets the property on the instance to the given value (similar to `setattr` of python)
 - `del_property(instance, string) bool` - Deletes a property on an instance, returns true if the property was deleted, false if the property did not not exist

-9) Optional chaining operator `?.`
+### Optional chaining operator `?.`

 This operator is similar to the one in JS and can be used to access properties of nested objects easily (when some intermediate object is nil / not an instance)